bjamesv/pyweatherviz/README.md

 # PyWeatherViz - US Future Weather Visualization

-PyWeatherViz is a collection of Python modules to explore & visualize past weather data, with an aim toward understanding what future weather may be like.
+PyWeatherViz is a collection of Python modules to explore & visualize past weather data, with an aim toward understanding what future weather may be like on specific days.

 PyWeatherViz is licensed under the GNU GPL v3